tanthammar/tall-blueprint-addon/README.md

 ```

 ### Timestamp fields
-To disable the generation of `timestamp` fields for all Nova resources set this option to `false`.
+To disable the generation of `timestamp` fields for all forms set this option to `false`.

 ## Credits